ericvids/wolfmidi/README.md

       - Dual Synth is not needed by wolfmidi since it uses only the first 8 channels, but you may leave it on to use for other General MIDI apps.
     - Click the Reset Synths button.
     - To make this the default, check File->Autosave Plugin Bank on the SAVIHost window.
-  - Before launching ECWolf, always launch the SAVIHost shortcut on your desktop first; otherwise you will not get any music.
+  - Before launching the game, always launch the SAVIHost shortcut on your desktop first; otherwise you will not get any music.
     - If ECWolf refuses to find the loopMIDI device by default, you will also need [MIDIMapper](https://coolsoft.altervista.org/en/midimapper) and set the default MIDI Out device as the loopMIDI port.

 *_To use regular Munt (not the VSTi version) for MIDI playback, you will need to do the following:_
   - Setup [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
     - Make sure to launch loopMIDI after setup and create a loopMIDI Port.
-  - Before launching ECWolf:
+  - Before launching the game:
     - Run the Munt MT-32 shortcut on your Start Menu.
     - Click Tools->New MIDI Port and select the loopMIDI port.
     - Now Munt will receive all messages from any application that outputs MIDI data to the loopMIDI OUT port.
 More importantly, the virtual MT-32 device is not reinitialized for every app that uses it, potentially erasing the GM settings.
 (That's why you needed loopMIDI.)
     - Using a MIDI player, play Roland's [MTGM.MID](https://www.roland.com/us/support/by_product/all/general_apps_tools/508451ba-ab7a-44bb-979c-a4097dfe1142/) utility on the loopMIDI device.
-    - Finally, launch ECWolf.
+    - Finally, launch the game itself.
       - You will need to do the same steps EVERY time, sadly.
 The VSTi version is highly recommended because GM mode is built into the VSTi.
       - If ECWolf refuses to find the loopMIDI device by default, you will also need [MIDIMapper](https://coolsoft.altervista.org/en/midimapper) and set the default MIDI Out device as the loopMIDI port.

 I am H@xx0r Incarnate!
 ----------------------

-If you want to build the .pk3 or the MIDI files from scratch, using your own copy of the game(s)' data:
+If you want to build the mod from scratch, using your own copy of the game(s)' data:

 1. Create an admin command prompt window (press WinKey+R, type "cmd" without quotes, and then press Ctrl+Shift+Enter).
 2. Install chocolatey (https://docs.chocolatey.org/en-us/choco/setup). **Hint:** Simply copy the command indicated in the **Install with cmd.exe** section and paste it into the admin command prompt window.